nicholaswaboyd/SauceDemoUI/README.md

-# Hudl Regression Suite using Playwright/TypeScript in VSCode
+# SauceDemo Regression Suite using Playwright/TypeScript in VSCode

 This is a Playwright automation suite written in TypeScript, designed to be used in VSCode.